Earshot

 Earshot is an American alternative metal band formed in Los Angeles in 1999.
 The band's lineup has changed several times during their existence, with vocalist Wil Martin being the band's sole constant member.

 After signing to Warner Bros.
 Records, Earshot issued their debut album Letting Go (2002), which spawned the hit single "Get Away".
 The band's second album, Two (2004), also produced a hit single, "Wait".
-The band has since put out two more releases, The Silver Lining (2008), and the extended play Aftermath (2015).
+The band has since put out three more releases, The Silver Lining (2008), the extended play Aftermath (2015), and Humaning (2025).

 History

-Formation and Letting Go
+Formation and Letting Go (1999–2002)

-Earshot formed in 1999, with singer Wil Martin collaborating with guitarist Scott Kohler, bassist Guy Couturier, and drummer Todd Wyatt in L.A.
+Earshot formed in 1999, with singer Wil Martin collaborating with guitarist Scott Kohler, bassist Guy Couturier, and drummer Todd Wyatt in Los Angeles.
 Bassist Johnny Sprague and guitarist Mike Callahan joined the band shortly after their debut was completed.
-Singer-songwriter Wil has cited Led Zeppelin, The Beatles, Metallica, Thin Lizzy, U2, and Soundgarden as influences and inspirations.
+Singer-songwriter Martin has cited Led Zeppelin, The Beatles, Metallica, Thin Lizzy, U2, Soundgarden, and Tool as influences and inspirations.
 In 2001, the band signed with Warner Bros.
 Records.
 Earshot appeared with Alien Ant Farm, Adema, and Glassjaw during the SnoCore Rock Tour in early 2002.

 Letting Go, Earshot's debut album, was released on May 7, 2002.
 It reached number 82 on the Billboard 200, and remained on the chart for five weeks.
 It featured their first single, "Get Away," which received significant radio airplay.
 The album's second single, "Not Afraid," was also released in 2002.
 The songs "Get Away", "We Fall, We Stand", and "Headstrong" were included in the 2002 video game Legends of Wrestling II for the PlayStation 2, GameCube, and Xbox.
 The song "Headstrong" was featured on the soundtrack for the film Queen of the Damned.
 The song "Ordinary Girl" was included in the 2003 video game Project Gotham Racing 2 for the Xbox.
 After months of touring with Staind, Kid Rock, and Stone Temple Pilots, "Get Away" peaked at No. 4 on the charts and stayed in the Top 100 for over 60 weeks.
 Earshot returned to the studio in 2003 after spending much of the previous year on the road.
 Despite its success, Warner Bros. never made a proper music video for the song.
 Producer David Kahne favoured "Ordinary Girl" as the album's second single, but Warner Bros. chose to release "Not Afraid" instead, which did not replicate the success of "Get Away".

 Nearly two months after the album's release, Letting Go had shifted 47,000 copies, and by November 2002 the album had sold over 100,000 copies in the United States.